Preventing Falls in Older Adults

-- Do not wear socks without shoes on wood floors.
+- Do not wear socks without shoes on smooth floors, such as wood.

 - Walk on the grass when the sidewalks are slippery.
 If you live in an area that gets snow and ice in the winter, sprinkle salt on slippery steps and sidewalks.
 Or ask a family member or friend to do this for you.

 Preventing falls in the bath

 - Install grab bars and nonskid mats inside and outside your shower or tub and near the toilet and sinks.

 - Use a hand-held shower head that will allow you to sit while showering.